fourkitchens/server-playbooks/README.md

 ### Setup Ansible

 Playbooks require [Ansible][1] to execute them.
-It's really easy to setup, and you can choose between running it on the same machine you're configuring or a remote machine - as long as you can establish an SSH connection between them, it will work fine.
+It's really easy to setup, and you can choose between running it on the same machine you're configuring, or a remote machine.
+For a remote machine, all you need is the ability to establish an SSH connection to it, it will work fine.

-Generally, if you're looking for a quick time saver for a one-time build of a server, then you should set it up and run it on the target server.
+Generally, if you're looking for a quick time-saver for a one-time build of a server, then you should set up Ansible and execute the playbook on the target server.
 If you're a more serious server administrator who wants to maintain clusters of machines, you should setup Ansible on a separate controller machine or your personal machine.

 You may refer to the setup guide on the Ansible homepage, however here are the steps for setting it up on Ubuntu 12.04 and immediately configuring it to use